CLAMP is a creative group based in Japan composed of four female artists — Satsuki Igarashi, Nanase Ohkawa, Tsubaki Nekoi and Mokona.

 Currently, CLAMP are working on Card Captor Sakura Clear Card arc, which is being published monthly in Nakayoshi magazine.

-The TV Anime adaptation of Card Captor Sakura Clear Card arc is currently being broadcast on NHK BS Premium channel in Japan and worldwide via streaming services.
-CLAMP member Nanase Ohkawa is in charge of the scripts and series composition for the TV series, while Mokona is in charge of costume and card design.
+The TV Anime adaptation of Card Captor Sakura Clear Card arc was broadcast on NHK BS Premium, NHK channels in Japan and worldwide via streaming services.
+CLAMP member Nanase Ohkawa was in charge of the scripts and series composition for the TV series, while Mokona was in charge of costume and card design.